HiteshKhandelwal901/Cancer_prediction_using_tensorflow/README.md

    Step 1 : Create a virtual python Environment

-   Step 2 : Download the cancer_test.py script in your Virtual python Environment you created
+   Step 2 : Download the cancer_test.py script and data.csv both in your Virtual python Environment root directory that you created

    Step 3 : Download the requirements.txt in your root directory ( Virtual Environment )